freedomtan/edge_tpu_python_scripts/README.md

 |Inception v4	|792 ms	| 100 ms	|3,463 ms	|100 ms|

-But I found no way to reproduce them, so I wrong these two scripts.
+But I found no way to reproduce them, so I wrote these two scripts.